posifo1/posifo1.github.io/README.md

 - Predict challenges and opportunities AI introduces to defenders and attackers.

 ### Activities/Assignments
-- **Research Task:** Explore how generative AI may be weaponized for cyber attacks.
+- **Research Task:** Explore how generative AI may be weaponised for cyber attacks.
 - **Assignment:** Write an essay on the dual-use dilemma of AI in cyber defence and offence.
 - **Reflection:** Discuss how network security professionals should adapt to AI-driven change.